 Discredited traditional occupations – Industrialization and emergence of white-collared jobs based on formal education tended to make many traditional occupations obsolete, as they were considered less paying, more hazardous or time consuming.
 Industrialization had eroded the authority of caste and kinship in matters of occupation.
 New occupations that emerged gave choice of occupation, but accessibility to them depended on modern education, knowledge of English language and loyalty to British.

-Due to the apathy of rulers towards indigenous skills, knowledge and occupations, many traditional occupations became obsolete and led to the decay of village industries.
+Adverse effect of traditional occupations becoming obsolete – Due to the apathy of rulers towards indigenous skills, knowledge and occupations, many traditional occupations became obsolete and led to the decay of village industries.
 It pushed millions backward in a very subtle manner and loosened the sanctity of caste rules and caste consciousness in matters of occupation.
 It discouraged local genius, cottage industries and fine arts.
 Many castes of rural artisans, craftsman and traditional occupations abandoned their traditional work.
 They had no option but either to migrate to cities as industrial labor or become agriculture labor.

 It scattered the efforts, sense of direction and manufacturing skills of millions of artisans, craftsman, weavers etc. There had been casualty of workers first, afterwards their work style, commitment, motivation and culture.
 They lost their creativity, sense of achievement and pride.
 Work culture has changed tremendously since then.
 More, a person withdrew from physical labor, more civilized, honored and qualified he was regarded by modern society.
 It resulted in discrediting many traditional occupations and in destruction of Indian handicrafts and cottage industry.